shsaha2024/AgentEval-RAG/README.md

 pip install -r requirements.txt
 ```

-Or, if you are installing manually, make sure your environment includes the libraries used in the repo:
+Or, if installing manually, make sure environment includes the libraries used in the repo:
 - fastapi
 - uvicorn
 - pydantic